 Attorneys, insurance companies, patients, and others may request medical records.
-Between patient care and daily operations, it can be hard to keep up with all these requests and to know how much to charge for medical record copies.
-There are three options for charging patients for record requests.
+Between patient care and daily operations, it can be hard to keep up with all these requests and to know what fees to charge for medical record copies.
+There are three fee options for record requests.

 Actual Labor Costs